Healthiest Alcohol: Healthier Alcohol Selections For Weight Loss

 Stay away from Red Bull, sodas such as Coke, Sprite or Ginger Ale, and Tonic Water (as I mentioned earlier) as mixers for your cocktails.

 All of these pack sugar and calories by the spoonful, which will make it difficult to keep the weight down.
+These are definitely not your healthier alcoholic drinks, especially when combined with alcohol

 If you must use a mixer, turn to soda water or club soda—a much healthier alternative for weight loss seekers as it contains no sugar.